 - LG G6

 Motorola unveiled an official list of phones to get Android 9.0 Pie, with the update set to begin rolling out at some point this year.
 Motorola’s Android One-powered phones, the Moto One and One Power, have already started receiving Pie.
-The Moto G6 Plus has kicked off 2019 in the right way with an update, and the Moto Z3 has followed shortly afterward.
+The Moto G6 Plus has kicked off 2019 in the right way with an update.
 The rollout to Pie on Moto G6 and G6 Play devices began in Brazil first, and the U.S. wasn’t far behind — the G6 has begun receiving Pie as of February 6.
+As of April, the Moto Z3 on Verizon has also received the Pie update, which also brings 5G support to access Verizon’s 5G network with the 5G Moto Mod.